royder/bootstrap-tutorial/README.md

 Fixed-Width will show a specific size depending on the size of the viewport.
 * also has 15 pixel padding
 * adjusts to media query breakpoints

+## Rows
+* Horizontal groups of containers
+* Placed within a container
+* should always include columns when using rows
+* rows get rid of padding using negative margins within a container, basically setting up the container for columns which will add gutters

+## Columns
+* 30px gutters, 15 on each side
+* Use col-SIZE-SPAN
+** SIZE is two letters, meaning when the column will convert to a single column stack ** number of columns to span
+* >12 columns will wrap

+Column metrics:
+xs: < 768px
+xm: >= 768px
+md: >= 992px
+lg: >= 1200px